Helvetia, Pennsylvania: Early Helvetia

 The mine was serviced via the Mahoning Valley Railroad, a one-and-three-quarter-mile-long spur built by Adrian Iselin to connect with the BR&P rail network at Stanley.
 The R&P often used the BR&P line to run special cars for company officials traveling to Helvetia, but it is not likely that the BR&P transported miners, except for newly recruited hands who were conveyed to the mine by rail from cities on the eastern seaboard.
 Travel to Helvetia was difficult for the common miner until first Stanley then Helvetia were linked to the streetcar system connecting DuBois and Sykesville around 1906.
 The advent of the motorcar made little difference to Helvetia families until the 1920s, when automobiles became more affordable.
-Helvetia's residents, then, were largely dependent on their employees for services during the mine's earliest years of operations.
+Helvetia's residents, then, were largely dependent on their employers for services during the mine's earliest years of operations.

 The surviving Helvetia ledger, local tax records, and several pieces of correspondence make it clear that Adrian Iselin began construction of the coal plant, offices, worker housing, the company store, and other town facilities in late 1890.
 Iselin was eager to begin production, and his correspondence shows that the mine was operating by early 1891, while tonnage records indicate the mine was producing well by 1892.
 Construction of the power plant began in March 1891 and the town waterworks in September of that year.
 By 1892, the industrial plant for the mine had grown considerably to include a blacksmith shop, a general office building, a steam saw and shingle mill, the powerhouse and its related machinery, and the tipple.
 A weigh office and scale were added in 1895.